Bottomonium production in pp and heavy-ion collisions: introduction

 The passage of heavy quarks through the QGP medium can be studied using the Remler formalism \cite{Remler:1975fm,Remler:1975re,Remler:1981du}.
 The first calculations with this approach for the $J/\psi$ yield in an expanding QGP have been reported in Ref.~\cite{Villar:2022sbv}.
 This method does not separate primordial and recombined quarkonia but treats them simultaneously by calculating the expectation value of quarkonium density operator in the QGP in which heavy (anti)quarks scatter with the light constituents of the QGP.
 In each of these collisions dissociation and recombination may occur, depending on the momentum change of the heavy (anti)quark.
 The validity of this approach has been tested in a thermalized box with an initial out-of-equilibrium distribution of the heavy quarks in momentum and/or coordinate space \cite{Song:2023ywt}.

 In this study we apply this method for the study of bottomonium production in real heavy-ion collisions, where the expanding QGP is modelled by the Parton-Hadron-String dynamics (PHSD).
-The comparison of the results of open heavy flavour meson as well as that of light hadrons with experiments \cite{Cassing:2008sv,Cassing:2009vt,Bratkovskaya:2011wp,Linnyk:2015rco} has demonstrated that in PHSD the dynamics of heavy and light hadron is quite reasonably described in a wide range of collision energies~\cite{Song:2015sfa,Song:2015ykw,Song:2016rzw,Song:2018xca}.
+The comparison of the results of open heavy flavour mesons as well as that of light hadrons with experiments \cite{Cassing:2008sv,Cassing:2009vt,Bratkovskaya:2011wp,Linnyk:2015rco} has demonstrated that in PHSD the dynamics of heavy and light hadron is quite reasonably described in a wide range of collision energies~\cite{Song:2015sfa,Song:2015ykw,Song:2016rzw,Song:2018xca}.

-This paper is organized as follows: in section~\ref{pp} we first present how bottomonium production is realized in pp collisions, revisiting our previous work on charmonium production in pp collisions~\cite{Song:2017phm}.
-Then, after studying the thermal properties of bottomoia in QGP in Sec.~\ref{potential} by solving the Schr\"{o}dinger equation with a heavy-quark potential from lattice QCD, the Remler's formula is applied to heavy-ion collisions in Sec.~\ref{AA}.
-Then a summary is given in Section~\ref{summary}.
+This paper is organized as follows: in Sec.~\ref{potential} we study the thermal properties of bottomonia in a QGP by solving the Schr\"{o}dinger equation with a temperature dependent heavy-quark potential from lattice QCD.
+Section~\ref{pp} presents how bottomonium production is realized in pp collisions, revisiting our previous work on charmonium production in pp collisions~\cite{Song:2017phm}.
+Then the Remler's formula is applied to study bottonium production in heavy-ion collisions in Sec.~\ref{AA} and a summary is given in Section~\ref{summary}.